offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * include mass-to-charge ratios for fragment_NORMs of unintended molecules (faulty entries).
  * have noisy mass-to-charge ratios.

-The following table contains a list of common amino acids with their masses and codon mappings:
+The following table contains a list of proteinogenic amino acids with their masses and codon mappings:

 | 1 Letter Code | 3 Letter Code | Amino Acid                  | Codons                       | Monoisotopic Mass (daltons) |
 |---------------|---------------|-----------------------------|------------------------------|-----------------------------|